Chapter Twenty: Emergence

 "Whose was it," Ben said.

-"Oh shit," Ben said.
+"Oh no," Ben said.

 "I'm sorry," Theo said.
-"I was so sure."
+"I talked myself out of the right answer."

 "I cannot stress enough how much I got robbed," Julian said, from his couch.